scala/scala-abide/wiki/traversal/scoping-rules.md

 ```
 as well as an `owner: Symbol` member that gives access to the symbol containing the current context.
 Finally, one can also access the enclosing context through `outer: ScopingContext`.

 The scope tracking implementation is based on that of the scala compiler and aims to provide scoping information that is as faithful as possible.
+However, due to the position-based lookup the system uses, one cannot access the context of trees that don't have an associated position.
+This is notably the case for `EmptyTree`, `noSelfType`, `pendingSuperCalls` and `TypeTree() if tree.tpe == NoType`.
+Such considerations only have a limited impact on rule creation as most of these trees are compiler artifacts.